NBA Playoffs: LeBron James’ 44 helps Cleveland Cavaliers even series with Boston Celtics

 Pushed by a raucous crowd that wasn’t so confident a few days ago, the Cavs held off Boston’s comeback in the fourth quarter and squared a tight series that is now a best-of-three.

-Cleveland are trying to become the 20th team – out of 300 – to overcome a 2-0 deficit and James, who has already orchestrated two such rallies and is seeking his eighth straight finals, is a step closer to a third.
+Cleveland is trying to become the 20th team – out of 300 – to overcome a 2-0 deficit and James, who has already orchestrated two such rallies and is seeking his eighth straight finals, is a step closer to a third.

-But to do it again the Cavs will have to win in Boston, where the Celtics are 9-0 this postseason.
+To do it again the Cavs will have to win in Boston, where the Celtics are 9-0 this postseason.

-“It’s a hostile environment,” James said.
-“We understand that, we know that there’s no love in there.
-If you ain’t got on green, if you don’t play for that team, if you don’t bleed green, they got no love for you.
-So we’ve got to come out with a bunker mentality and understand it’s just us.
-It’s going to be a great atmosphere.”
+“We know it’s going to be a hostile environment,” James said.
+“We know their fans are going to be very energetic.
+But we have to just have our same mindset we had when we came home for these two games.
+If our minds are there, we put ourselves in a position to be victorious.”

 Game 5 is Wednesday night at TD Center, and Celtics coach Brad Stevens is trying to stay positive with a team that has given up a 2-0 lead and fell to 1-6 on the road in these playoffs.